|What is it?

 - Occupational therapists: Help kids learn coping skills for challenging situations.
 Provide sensory integration therapy that helps kids respond to sensory input in an appropriate way.

 - Clinical child psychologists: Provide behavior therapy to teach kids skills to manage their actions and interactions.
 Provide cognitive behavioral therapy to help with emotional issues related to their sensory processing issues.
 Diagnose ADHD and mental health issues that may co-occur with sensory processing issues.
-May also evaluate for learning issues.
+May also evaluate for learning differences.

 - Developmental-behavioral pediatricians: Prescribe medication for anxiety to relieve panic responses.